314dev/PI/docs/source/starter/new-project.rst

 Using Accelerators
 ==================

 It's trivial to use CPUs, GPUs, TPUs or IPUs in Lightning.
-There's **NO NEED** to change your code, simply change the :class:`~pytorch_lightning.trainer.trainer.Trainer` options.
+There's **NO NEED** to change your code, simply change the :class:`~pi_ml.trainer.trainer.Trainer` options.

 CPU
 ---